 Let's look at some common terminology used in the Cosmos DB to get more familiar with the resource.

 The cost of database operation is expressed in Request Units (RU).
 RU is a performance currency for the operations utilizing CPU/ Memory or IOPS.
 E.g. the cost to read 1 KB file or fetching a single DB item is 1 RU.
-All operations are assigned cost in RUs.
+All operations are assigned costs in RUs.
 Some of the operations that are charged in RUs are Query, Read, Insert, Upsert, and Delete.

 Partition Keys determines the item's logical distribution.
 Each item in a container has a unique item ID with logical partitions.
 It's worth noting that you can't change the partition key once the container is created.
 You would have to delete and recreate the container to change it.